Primary tabs

 Continuing

-For Cambridge students continuing from the MPhil by Advanced Study to PhD, the usual academic requirement is an overall distinction in the MPhil.
+For Cambridge students applying to continue from the MPhil by Advanced Study to the PhD, the minimum academic standard is an overall distinction in the MPhil.

 Open Days